Article

 My engagement in this process is influenced profoundly by my personal background, and so I need to do a bit of a personal intro.
 Skip to 'How it works' if you feel hit by TMI along the way.

 I have a bit of an authority problem since my childhood.
 But I'm also quite insecure about interacting with others.
 This means I thrive in situations where there is little to no direction, plenty of servant leadership, and interesting problems to solve.
-Most organisations score badly on those points.
-I found these things out about myself and organisations by failing miserably in several contexts in the first stages of my career.
+Most organizations score badly on those points.
+I found these things out about myself and organizations by failing miserably in several contexts in the first stages of my career.
 After more than a decade of trying to fit in, I started to notice that I wasn't the only weirdo that had trouble, and very carefully, I started to entertain the idea that it was not only me, but the culture that surrounded me could be broken.
 This led me on a rocky path, through many experiments, lots of rejections, and plenty of mishaps that in retrospect were entirely my own fault.
 I did learn a thing or two about collaboration, tribes, spirituality, culture.
 The things that make humans into humanity essentially.
-It was mostly a humbling experience, but I believe after going through it, I can share some useful advice to aspiring organisations and organisers.
+It was mostly a humbling experience, but I believe after going through it, I can share some useful advice to aspiring organizations and organisers.

 The seeds